ktrachtova/perseqpipe/README.md

 ## ⭐ Introduction

-**PerSeqPIPE** is a bioinformatics pipeline for analysis of small RNA-sequencing datasets focusing of various small non-coding RNAs using a sequence-centric quantification.
+**PerSeqPIPE** is a bioinformatics pipeline for analysis of small RNA-sequencing datasets with focus on quantification of various small non-coding RNAs using a sequence-centric approach.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="docs/images/PerSeqPIPE.png">
     <img alt="" src="docs/images/PerSeqPIPE.png" style="margin-bottom: 20px;">
 </picture>

-For detailed information about individual modules, please refere to [Module description](docs/module_description.md) documentation.
+For detailed information about individual PerSeqPIPE modules, please refere to [Module description](docs/module_description.md) documentation.
 Annotation GTF file used for sncRNA quantification was create as described in [Annotation preparation](docs/annotation_preparation.md) using databases specified in [Reference databases](docs/reference_databases.md).

 ## 💻 Usage